×

 Grammar Hacks for Identifying Strong Verbs

 Strong verbs, unfortunately, just need to be memorized.
-However, there are some tricks you can use to make things easier.
+However, I have a few tricks you can use to make things easier.
+They came incredibly handy during my beginner German classes, and I bet they will be for you as well!

 The Past Participle and Third Person Imperfect Test